 Vegan is not synonymous with Healthy!

-One example of a meatless entree recently reviewed has jackfruit listed in the ingredients.
+One example of a meatless entrée seen at the local health food store had jackfruit listed in the ingredients.
 This fruit is similar to fig but it does not contain much protein.
 Jackfruit is mostly carbohydrates so it’s probably not the best substitute for meat if you are seeking protein.
 Another issue is that some vegan foods are highly processed.
 They may have some veggies listed as an ingredient but recognize that they may not be the whole foods you need for your diet.
 Generally, if you want to have a vegan diet, it’s best to consume whole foods – the actual fruit, vegetable, nut, etc.

-Also, just because it is vegan does not mean that it is great for you.
-Oreos, gummi bears, Wheat Thins, even some pop tarts are vegan.
+Again, just because it is vegan does not mean that it is great for you.
+Did you know that Oreos, gummi bears, Wheat Thins, even some pop tarts are vegan?

 It’s very important to read labels and a good rule of thumb is that if the food has lots of packaging it probably has lots of processing.
 Opt for foods that have very little packaging because it is more likely they are whole foods that have better nutritional value.